jonhilgart22/Galvanize-NLP/week_2/2_1_text_encoding/pairs_2_1.md

-Jon and Prashil
+Jon and Srinivasa
-Chip and Daniel
+Jonathan and Carles

-Luke and Pranava
+Bahman and Chau
-Justin and Jaime
+Victor and Prashil

-Camille and Bahman
+Vijeth and Yun
-Chau and Christiaan
+Aubrey and Christiaan

-Yun and Jeremy
-Aubrey and Jonathan
+Chip and Luke

-Mike and Victor
+Jeremy and Tracy

-Carles and Srinivasa
+Dasha and Justin

-Tracy and Viviane
+Mike and Daniel

 Anthony and Joseph
-Vijeth and Dasha
+Jaime and Camille
+ with Pranava